alexprengere/UnixConf/README.md

 sudo sysctl -w net.ipv4.ping_group_range="0 2000"
 ```

+### Working with a VPN

+* make sure the VPN DNS servers are in your `resolv.conf`, and that `resolv.conf` does not get overriden
-When working with a VPN, this can help get network access after connecting:
+* this can help get network access, after each VPN connection:

 ```
 Get-NetIPInterface -InterfaceAlias "vEthernet (WSL)" | Set-NetIPInterface -InterfaceMetric 1 Get-NetAdapter | Where-Object {$_.InterfaceDescription -Match "Cisco AnyConnect"} | Set-NetIPInterface -InterfaceMetric 6000
 ```

-Also make sure the VPN DNS servers are in your `resolv.conf`.
+### Windows Terminal config

-Finally, you can edit the Windows Terminal settings and add things from `WindowsTerminal.json`:
+You can edit the Windows Terminal settings and add things from `WindowsTerminal.json`:

 ```
 /mnt/c/Users/<USER>/AppData/Local/Packages/Microsoft.WindowsTerminal_8wekyb3d8bbwe/LocalState/settings.json